University Communications

 Not: California State University, Monterey Bay (CSUMB).

-It is permissible to shorten the name on the first reference in internal documents and materials that are under the university masthead.
-Do not shorten to Monterey Bay when referring to the university.
+It is permissible to shorten the name on the first reference in internal documents and materials that are under the university masthead to CSUMB.
+Only shorten to Monterey Bay when referring to the university in a copy that unmistakably refers to the university and not to the geographic region of California.

-• California State University, Monterey Bay consistently attracts top-quality students from the Central Coast and across the nation.
+• Cal State Monterey Bay consistently attracts top-quality students from the Central Coast and across the nation.

 • Students enrolling at the university have access to faculty members who are elite in their fields of study.